thoughtspot/thoughtspot.github.io/_admin/data-security/share-worksheets.md

 ---
 When you share a worksheet, you give users or groups within your cluster access to the worksheet's data.
 You share all of its columns.
 Sharing a worksheet does not share the underlying tables.
 If you want to share the underlying tables, see [Sharing tables and columns](share-source-tables.html#).

-If you want to migrate the worksheet to another cluster, or otherwise export it, see [Migrate or restore worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html).
+If you want to migrate the worksheet to another cluster, or otherwise export it, see [Migrate or restore objects]({{ site.baseurl }}/admin/scriptability/scriptability.html).

 A worksheet can be shared by the owner of the worksheet, or by an administrator.
 Users can start searching a worksheet as soon as the worksheet is shared with them.